Now with BETTER ADVICE, RANGE, and PRICE!

 Generally, you should avoid trying to make large changes to your pool's chemical balance all at once.
 Instead, you should make small changes by adding small amounts of chemicals.
 Once you have, you should leave them to rest with a running filter for a few hours, and then test the water.
 You can repeat this process until you're satisfied with the results, which may not be the case for large changes.
 By adding large amounts of chemicals to your pool at once, it's possible that you'll make significant changes that will be difficult to correct.
 If you're trying to maintain the chemical balance of your pool, you should avoid making large changes all at once.

-When we talk about 'sunscreen' for your pool, we are actually talking about adding a chemical which binds to the chlorine in the pool water to protect it from the sun's ultraviolet light which erodes the chlorine.
-This chemical comes in a powdered form and is colloquially known as stabiliser.
-After the addition of stabiliser, the chlorine is said to be 'stabilised' and thereby protected from the sun.
-If you've got any other questions about your pool care in the Gold Coast or would like to learn more about how we can help you, call our team now on (07) 5537 3341.
+When we talk about 'sunscreen' for your pool, we are actually talking about adding a chemical which binds to the chlorine in the pool water to protect it from the sun's ultraviolet light which erodes the Chlorine.
+This chemical comes in a powdered form and is colloquially known as Stabiliser.
+After the addition of Stabiliser, the Chlorine is said to be 'stabilised' and thereby protected from the sun.
+For all your pool care needs or questions in the Gold Coast or would like to learn more about how we can help you, call our team now on (07) 5537 3341.

 Saltwater pools are quite easy to maintain.
 Saltwater pools operate using a special piece of equipment called a saltwater chlorinator.
 A defined amount of salt (sodium chloride) is dissolved in the pool water and as this pool water passes through the chlorinator's salt cell, a hypochlorous gas is produced (via electrolysis) and this chlorinated water is returned to the pool.
 It is this chlorine that sanitises the pool, eliminating bacteria and inhibiting algae growth.
 The chlorinator allows you to control the amount of chlorine being produced, and typically the pool pump is plugged into the chlorinator so that the in-built timer in the chlorinator can control the operation of the pump, that is, it tells the pump when to turn on and off.
 Nonetheless, a typical chlorinator does not automatically maintain the correct level of chlorine in the water, so you still need to test the chlorine level, and then adjust the level by altering the chlorine output on the chlorinator, or by altering the running time of the pump.
 You will also need to test the amount of salt in the pool water, and periodically add salt, according to the level required by the brand/model of the chlorinator.
 It is important to note that the chlorinator does not consume salt, and the only way that salt can leave the pool is when water leaves the pool (eg splashing or backwashing the filter).
 Similarly, you do still need to test the other elements of water balance and adjust accordingly.
 Having said that, we do have very smart saltwater chlorinators that are fully automated with in-built acid dosing and pH and chlorine probes to automatically test and control pH and chlorine levels.